 Most web designers interested in accessibility shoot for the AA designation, as it appeals to most people.
 The AA standard is a 4.5-to-1 ratio between the foreground (images and text) and the background.
 Check out an example of a 4.5:1 ratio for reference.

 Adjusting your color contrast is a simple way to improve ease of use for the visually impaired.
-For those who require more contrast, consider adding a feature in your settings where you can increase your color contrast further (Twitter recently did this in an update).
+For those who require more contrast, consider adding a feature in your settings where you can increase your color contrast further.

 Don’t Rely Too Much on Color